 As a public company, SEC rules require that we maintain internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and preparation of published financial statements in accordance with generally accepted accounting principles, or GAAP, in the United States.
 Accordingly, we are required to document and test our internal controls and procedures to assess the effectiveness of our internal control over financial reporting.
 In addition, our independent registered public accounting firm is required to report on the effectiveness of our internal control over financial reporting.
 In the future, we may identify material weaknesses and deficiencies which we may not be able to remediate in a timely manner.
 Our acquisition of Pump Engineering, LLC and possible future acquisitions may increase this risk by expanding the scope and nature of operations over which we must develop and maintain internal control over financial reporting.
 If there are material weaknesses or deficiencies in our internal control, we will not be able to conclude that we have maintained effective internal control over financial reporting or our independent registered public accounting firm may not be able to issue an unqualified report on the effectiveness of our internal control over financial reporting.
 As a result, our ability to report our financial results on a timely and accurate basis may be adversely affected and investors may lose confidence in our financial information, which in turn could cause the market price of our common stock to decrease.
 We may also be required to restate our financial statements from prior periods.
 In addition, testing and maintaining internal control will require increased management time and resources.
-Any failure to maintain effective internal control over financial reporting could impair the success of our business and harm our financial results and you could lose all or a significant portion of your investment.
-If we have material weaknesses in our i
+Any failure to maintain effective internal control over financial reporting could impair the success of our business and harm our financial reporting of our financial reporting may be adversely affected.